Stabilizing the Splits through Minimax Decision Trees: Introduction

 As illustrated in Figure \ref{fig:Comparison_different_trees-1}, ECP arises from the greedy split search itself.
 At each node, the algorithm scans many thresholds and chooses the one with the largest impurity decay.
 Thresholds near the boundary isolate very few points; the sample mean of such a tiny child has a high variance, so even pure noise can create a large difference between child means and an inflated impurity reduction.
 Taking the maximum over many candidate cut-off points amplifies this selection bias---extremal thresholds are disproportionately likely to `win'.

-Our focus is on \emph{explicitly mitigating ECP at the algorithmic level} for trees, while retaining the transparency that makes single decision trees interpretable.
-Beyond prediction, this design goal is interpretability: balanced, nondegenerate splits yield partitions whose geometry is easier to understand and communicate than the heterogeneous, boundary-driven partitions that arise under ECP in deep trees and ensembles.
+Our focus is on \emph{explicitly mitigating ECP at the algorithmic level} for trees, while retaining the transparency that makes single decision trees stable.
+Beyond prediction, this design goal is to generate balanced, nondegenerate splits that yield partitions whose geometry is easier to understand and communicate than the heterogeneous, boundary-driven partitions that arise under ECP in deep trees and ensembles.

 In this paper, we revisit ECP empirically and theoretically, clarifying the cases in which standard CART-style criteria drift toward extreme cut-off points and how this differs between single trees and forests \citep{breiman1984classification,morgan1973thaid,torgo2001study,su2024smooth,ishwaran2015effect,wang2025study,cattaneo2022pointwise}.
-Then, we introduce a Minimax splitting rule with a cyclic coordinate schedule that systematically discourages degenerate child nodes, thereby mitigating ECP while preserving interpretability.
-As a consequence, our splitting rule admits a faster convergence guarantee compared to standard CART --- we establish exponential error decay under mild conditions and relate our guarantees to existing theory \citep{chi2022asymptotic,syrgkanis2020estimation,mazumder2024convergence,cattaneo2024convergence}.
-Conceptually, the analysis connects to partition-based martingale approximations \citep{simons1970martingale,zhang2023exact} and complements asymptotic and inferential developments for trees/forests \citep{klusowski2024large,chi2022asymptotic,syrgkanis2020estimation,mazumder2024convergence,cattaneo2024convergence}, as well as recent scalable partitioning frameworks \citep{liu2023convergence,luo2023sharded,luo2024efficient} and complexity-theoretic perspectives on hierarchical splits \citep{blanc2020universal,o2005every}.
+Then, we introduce a Minimax splitting rule with a cyclic coordinate schedule that systematically discourages degenerate child nodes, thereby mitigating ECP while preserving stability.
+As a consequence, our splitting rule admits a faster convergence guarantee compared to standard CART --- we establish exponential error decay under mild conditions and relate our guarantees to existing theory \citep{chi2022asymptotic,syrgkanis2020estimation,wager2015adaptive,mazumder2024convergence,cattaneo2024convergence}.
+Conceptually, the analysis connects to partition-based martingale approximations \citep{simons1970martingale,zhang2023exact} and complements asymptotic and inferential developments for trees/forests \citep{klusowski2024large,chi2022asymptotic,syrgkanis2020estimation,wager2015adaptive,mazumder2024convergence,cattaneo2024convergence}, as well as recent scalable partitioning frameworks \citep{liu2023convergence,luo2023sharded,luo2024efficient,liu2024spatial} and complexity-theoretic perspectives on hierarchical splits \citep{blanc2020universal,o2005every}.